mananahmed/con-civ/2017-spring/README.md

 will have the opportunity to meet in person in several "town-hall" style meetings throughout the semester.

-Every week (by Wednesday midnight at the latest) we ask that you write a short response to the readings ahead, comment on the class proceedings, and engage with your peers.
+Every week (by Tuesday midnight at the latest) we ask that you write a short response to the readings ahead, comment on the class proceedings, and engage with your peers.
 A good post will contain a reference to specific passages, a specific thought or question, or a meaningful contribution to an ongoing